meowwtama/tp/docs/DeveloperGuide.md

 This would give the library manager greater flexibility to vary each of the library user's individual ability to borrow books.

-This implementation was decided against as setting a standardised limit would give an easier time for librarians to manage all library users at the same time, and not having to individually manage each user's `Threshold`
+This implementation was decided against as setting a standardised limit would give an easier time for library managers to manage all library users at the same time, and not having to individually manage each user's `Threshold`

 Individual library user's ability to borrow can also be increased and decreased indirectly by changing the library user's merit score. **[LINK TO SECTION ON CHANGING MERIT SCORE]**